partyspy/SimpleTunnel/README.md

+> The Apple's Network Extension Demo *(revision1.3 2016-10-04)* is not fully-swift3 yet.
+This demo update its rest swift3 uncompatible code to swift3 fully-compatible, as well as some bug fixes.
+Feel free to check it out.

 # SimpleTunnel: Customized Networking Using the NetworkExtension Framework

 The SimpleTunnel project contains working examples of the four extension points provided by the Network Extension framework: